 This is also one of the better packs for the price in our review, ringing in at $220.
 It features highly durable materials, especially for its price point, and will last most people through years of abuse.

-This Deuter model was a strong contender for our Best Buy Award, as it's a solid and versatile pack at an excellent price.
+This was a strong contender for our Best Buy Award, as it's a solid and versatile pack at an excellent price.
 It offers above average durability and tons of vertical adjustability in an otherwise simple and light design.
-While the Osprey Volt won our Best Buy Award over this model, it is mostly because these two very similarly designed packs performed comparably and the Volt was $30 less.
-In fact, if we knew we had loads of more than 45-50+ pounds we would have to carry on a regular basis, we'd opt for this model over the Volt.
-While the Aircontact didn't win the Best Buy Award, it did earn a Top Pick award for its solid all-around performance, exceptional durability, and lighter-than-average weight.
+While the Osprey Volt won our Best Buy Award, it's mostly because these two very similarly designed packs performed comparably and the Volt was $30 less.
+If we knew we had loads of more than 45-50+ pounds, we'd opt for this model over the Volt.

 — Ian Nicholson